adelq/anki_hierarchy/README.md

 through **Tools→Add-ons→Browse & Install**.

 By default, deck names with spaces are separated with dashes (`-`).
-This can be configured with the `SEPARATOR` variable at the top of the script.
+This can be configured with the config variable in the add-on page or in `config.json`.

 ## Reporting bugs